Updated:

 • Test prep for U.S. exams like SAT and ACT

-2. And it doesn’t stop at math.
+2. It doesn’t stop at math.
 Parents can also book an online science tutor or an online English tutor.
 That means if your child needs help with a chemistry lab write-up and a persuasive essay, you don’t need to sign up for two different services.
-Ruvimo handles it all—math, science, English, even common English speaking practice.
+Ruvimo handles it all, math, science, English, even common English speaking practice.

 3. One-on-One Tutoring Online in the U.S.

-This isn’t a giant lecture hall online.
+This isn’t a 30 person zoom call.
 Every Ruvimo session is just your child and their tutor.
 That intimacy builds confidence and accountability.
-Kids can ask questions without embarrassment, and tutors can tailor lessons to fit the exact school curriculum your child is using.
+Kids can ask questions without worrying about embarrassing themselves, and tutors can tailor lessons to fit the exact curriculum your child's school is using.

 4. U.S. Curriculum Expertise